Brothy Coconut Lime Salmon

 Basil

-White or basmati rice
+White rice

 Optional: Lemongrass, chili oil